The Ofsted Ready Subject Leader: Preparing for a Deep Dive

 - A short task between the two sessions

 - A copy of the slides will be made available after the course, along with further materials

-This is a one day course split over Monday 19th and Tuesday 20th October 2020, sessions will be 4pm to 6:30pm on both days.
+This is a one day course split over two days, sessions will be 4pm to 6:30pm on both days.